tuncb/anka/readme.md

 # anka

-anka is an array programming language, heavely inspired by APL, q and haskell.
+anka is an array programming language, heavily inspired by APL, q and haskell.

 ## Current features
 * Interpreter that can load a file.